Compsognathus: Discovery and species

 The larger French specimen (Y85R M4M) was discovered in around 1971 in the Portlandian lithographic limestone of Canjuers near Nice.
-It dates to the lower Tithonian, as indicated by ammonite index fossils.
+It dates to the lower Tithonian, as indicated by index fossils of ammonites.
 As Solnhofen, Canjures was famous for its limestone plates, which were quarried and sold under the name "dalles de Provence".
 The specimen was originally part of a large private fossil collection of Louis Ghirardi, the owner of the Canjures quarries.
 The collection, including the Compsognathus specimen, was sold to the National Museum of Natural History in Paris in 1983.
 Alain Bidar and Gérard Thomel, in a brief 1972 description, announced the new find under a separate species, Compsognathus corallestris.
 A more comprehensive description followed in the same year.
 According to these authors, the new species differed from the German species in its larger size and modified, flipper-like hand.
 Ostrom, Jean-Guy Michard and others have since relabeled it as another example of Compsognathus longipes.
 In 1984, George Callison and Helen Quimby identified the smaller German specimen as a juvenile of the same species.

 Collector Heinrich Fischer had originally labeled a partial foot consisting of three metatarsals and a phalanx, from the Solnhofen area, as belonging to Compsognathus longipes.
 This identification was rejected by Wilhelm Dames, when he described the specimen for the first time in 1884.
 Friedrich von Huene, in 1925 and 1932, also found that the foot did probably not belong to Compsognathus itself but to a closely related genus.
 Ostrom, in his 1978 monography, questioned the attribution of this fossil to Compsognathus once more.
 Jens Zinke, in 1998, assigned forty-nine isolated teeth from the Guimarota coal mine of Portugal to the genus.
 Zinke found that these teeth are not identical to those of Compsognathus longipes, having serrations on the front edge, and thus labeled the teeth as Compsognathus sp. (of unknown species).